freenas/freenas-docs/userguide/plugins.rst

   managing, and deleting plugins

-* if the plugin has configuration options, a screen will be added to the %brand% GUI so that these options can be configured from the GUI
+* if the plugin has configuration options, a screen will be added to the %brand% GUI for these options to be configured

+To install a plugin, click
+:menuselection:`Plugins --> Available`.
-To install a plugin, click :guilabel:`Plugins`.
-As seen in :numref:`Figure %s <view_list_plugins_fig>`, the list of available plugins will be displayed.
+As seen in :numref:`Figure %s <view_list_plugins_fig>`.
+The list of available plugins is displayed.

 .. _view_list_plugins_fig: